 60 years on average.

-Grapes are hand-picked, with stringent double sorting at the vine.
-Gentle pressing and selective destemming, followed by 25-35 days' traditional fermentation in temperature-controlled stainless-steel and wooden vats.
+Grapes are hand-picked, with double sorting at the vine, followed by a third sorting on arrival at the winery.
+Gentle crushing and selective destemming, followed by 25-35 days' traditional fermentation in temperature-controlled stainless-steel and wooden vats.
 Pneumatic pressing, then systematic malolactic fermentation.

 In vats for the first 10 months, then in foudres (50-70hl) for 12 months.